Some public representatives still address officials as 'sir': BJP MP | Politics

 - India

-BJP MP Brijbhushan Sharan Singh took a jibe at MLAs and MPs on Friday, saying even after becoming public representatives, some of them have not been able to get rid of their habit of addressing officials as ''sir''.
+BJP MP Brijbhushan Sharan Singh has took a jibe at MLAs and MPs, saying even after becoming public representatives, some of them have not been able to get rid of their habit of addressing officials as ''sir''.

 The member of Parliament from Kaisarganj in Uttar Pradesh also claimed that some leaders even touch the feet of officials.